European-Unified-ID/EUID-docs/README.md

 - **Distributed Integration:** Multiple certified integration paths provide options for publishers, advertisers, and data providers to generate EUIDs.

-- **Decentralized Storage:** To block malicious actors, the frameworks provides no centralized storage of PII-to-EUID mappings.
+- **Decentralized Storage:** To block malicious actors, the framework provides no centralized storage of PII-to-EUID mappings.

 - **Lean Infrastructure:** Infrastructure is light and inexpensive to operate.